AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 Server-side rendering is a tool that helps a lot in some cases: for example, when you've got an automated email system, and you need to include charts in letters; when you need charts in reports, which are generated on servers; when you need to show the charts on a Smart TV with a stripped version of a browser; etc. In such cases, we offer you to use AnyChart Export Server.

-AnyChart Export server is also used to provide exporting chart to CSV, Excel, JSON, and XML.
+AnyChart Export server is also used to provide chart export to PNG, JPG, PDF, SVG, CSV, Excel, JSON, and XML.

 ## Environment